 Whole wheat flour is the result of milling wheat other than durum.
 The natural kernel proportions of bran, endosperm, and sometimes germ are included during grinding.

 Whole wheat flour is made from red wheat grain.
-It provides more fiber and other nutrients compared to white or all-purpose flour.
+It provides more fibre and other nutrients compared to white or all-purpose flour.
 But due to the oil content of bran and germ, it has a shorter shelf life.

 The flour is then tested for consistency

-Flour is a natural product which will have different characteristics between batches.
+Flour is a natural product that will have different characteristics between batches.
 This is especially common in large-scale factories milling wheat from several farmers.
 To make the flour as consistent as it can be between batches the flour is tested and additives are used.

 How the Hagberg Falling Number Test works

 For testing the enzyme activity of flour, the Hagberg Falling Number (HFN) is one of the commonly used.
 HFN measures the number of seconds it takes for a plunger to fall through a mix of wheat flour in water.
 This determines the activity of the grain’s alpha-amylase, a type of enzyme.
 This enzyme attacks the molecules of starch and breaks them into sugars.
-It will create the gas that’s going to make the structure and air pockets of good breads.
+It will create the gas that’s going to make the structure and air pockets of good bread.

 If there’s a lot of enzyme activity, the starch has already been converted to sugar.
 The plunger will fall quickly and a low HFN will be recorded.
 While it’s the opposite if there’s only a little enzyme activity.
 The plunger will fall down slowly and will record a high HFN.